The early Saxon settlers and the town of Lundenwic

 By the 8th century the population of Lundenwic had grown in size and goods were being traded with more distant ports such as Ipswich, Norwich, Eorforwic (York), Hamwic (Southampton), Wijk-bii-Duurstede in the Netherlands at the mouth of the Rhine, Sliaswich (Schleswig) in Germany, Quentovic near Bologne and even as far as Norway.
 Wine, quern-stones and luxury goods were imported, and ships returned with wool or cloth, which was being woven in the settlement.

 Lundenwic became a relatively large community of around 5,000 people by the mid-8th century, then within the kingdom of Mercia on the border with Essex.
 Many Saxon artefacts have been discovered around Covent Garden and from that the limits of Lundenwic can be defined.
-Excavations show a settlement of around fifty-five or sixty hectares laid out in a grid pattern, similar to earlier Roman towns.
+Excavations show a settlement of around 55 or 60 hectares laid out in a grid pattern, similar to earlier Roman towns.
 The river was then much wider than today, with the north shore along the modern-day Strand.
 The settlement stretched northwards to where the street Shorts Gardens now runs.
 The east side was in the location of the Royal Opera House, and westwards to Trafalgar Square.
 Within that area a permanent community developed, living in small wooden homes.
 In 764, and again in 798, the town suffered from major fires, indicating there were sufficient buildings close enough to each other for flames to spread from house to house.

 The Vikings from Denmark and Norway became a threat in the more northern parts of Britain from 793.
 Scandinavia was quite poor at that time and lands elsewhere provided rich pickings for them.
-They initially made raids along the east coast of Britain but during the following fifty years gradually created permanent settlements in conquered areas throughout the north and east of England.
-In 801 they attacked Lundenwic and when they returned in 842 they were beaten back in a major battle.
+They initially made raids along the east coast of Britain but during the following 50 years gradually created permanent settlements in conquered areas throughout the north and east of England.
+In 801 the Vikings attacked Lundenwic and when they returned in 842 they were beaten back in a major battle.
 Setting up winter camp in 851 at either Thanet or Sheppey they pillaged Canterbury and beat the kings of Mercia and Wessex in battle.
 Lundenwic, unprotected by a wall and with no other means of defence, was abandoned and in time became known as ‘Aldwych’ (old market town’).

 Various sources including: ‘Lundenwic – Excavations in Middle Saxon London’ Museum of London Archaeology; Christopher Brooke ‘London 800-1216’; Gustav Milne ‘The Port of Medieval London’; John Morris ‘Londinium’.